dimitridittrich/update-merge-azure-vm-tags/README.md

 To use the script you need:<br>

 - Python version 3.11.2 or higher (earlier versions have not been tested)
-- Install azure-mgmt-resource, eg: pip install azure-identity azure-mgmt-resource
+- Install azure-mgmt-resource, example:<br>
+pip install azure-identity azure-mgmt-resource
 - Clone the repository to your machine.
-- Open in VSCode and export the environment variables "AZURE_CLIENT_ID", "AZURE_CLIENT_SECRET" and "AZURE_TENANT_ID" referring to the Service Principal (with the appropriate accesses) in your VSCODE terminal, as shown in the example below: export AZURE_CLIENT_ID="xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" export AZURE_CLIENT_SECRET="xxxxxxxxxxxxxxxxxxxxx" export AZURE_TENANT_ID="xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+- Open in VSCode and export the environment variables "AZURE_CLIENT_ID", "AZURE_CLIENT_SECRET" and "AZURE_TENANT_ID" referring to the Service Principal (with the appropriate accesses) in your VSCODE terminal, as shown in the example below:<br>
+export AZURE_CLIENT_ID="xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+export AZURE_CLIENT_SECRET="xxxxxxxxxxxxxxxxxxxxx"
+export AZURE_TENANT_ID="xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"